elucian/bee/syntax/keywords.md

 | case     | One quest can cover multiple cases
 | error    | Associated with trial to patch one errors
 | cover    | Associated with trial to patch other errors
-| after    | Associated with trial to finalize the trial block
+| final    | Associated with trial to finalize the trial block
 | ready    | Close when or trial control blocks

 ## Interruption keywords